 The supplies required to build a bug hotel are likely free and already available to you!
 Look for surplus bricks, saved cardboard tubing, corrugated cardboard, pine cones, sticks, bits of bark and wood cuttings, stones and hollow organic matter, like bamboo stalks.

-Our bug hotel was made with a re-purposed wooden mailbox.
+We made our bug hotel with a re-purposed wooden mailbox.
 I sealed off one side of the mailbox with landscape fabric, but chicken wire would also be a good choice to contain the bits and pieces.
-We rolled up corrugated cardboard and filled each “hotel room” with pinecones, straw and wood chips.
+We rolled up corrugated cardboard and filled each “hotel room” with pine cones, straw and wood chips.
+Up-cycled wooden pallets also make good bug hotels.

-Most bug hotels you see on Pinterest are built vertically, but experience has taught me that a horizontal structure may be more kid durable.
+We have also built a bug hotel vertically using a pallet, but experience has taught me that a horizontal structure is more kid durable.
 Consider building your structure wider, rather than taller to avoid collapse, tipping or vandalism (in pubic gardens).
-Bug hotels that will be located in gardens frequented by children may also want to consider reducing the number of broken pottery and bricks that are included in the habitat.
+Bug hotels located in gardens frequented by children should limit the number of broken pottery and bricks that are included in the habitat.

 The Gingerbread House has a tutorial here